 Easy Coffee Rubbed Steak with Chimichurri Summary

-The coffee really does a wonderful job of raising the savory flavor profile of the steak and add in the creamy chimi with it’s fresh herb deliciousness and this is a winner.
-And the presentation of that green sauce on a nice rare or medium rare steak is phenomenal.
+The coffee really does a wonderful job of raising the savory flavor profile of the rubbed steak and add in the creamy chimi with it’s fresh herb deliciousness and this is a winner.
+Additionally, the presentation of that green sauce on a nice rare or medium rare coffee rubbed steak is phenomenal.

 If you have any questions or comments, feel free to leave them below or send me an email.